sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Handle bit-vector datatype
+Short desc    : Handle bit-vector datatype
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package defines and implements the data type bit set, a
+Descript     : This package defines and implements the data type bit set, a
              : vector of bits.
 The size of the vector may grow dynamically.
              : Individual bits can be manipulated.
 ```